rajuyohannan/codeigniter-rest/README.md

 https://yourname.com/resources/123
 ```

-You could add a pair of routes for this controller into `\application\config\routes.php` to enable RESTful API methods:
+You could add a pair of routes for this controller into `\application\config\routes.php` to enable RESTful API url:

 ```php
 $route['resource_name'] = '[Controller]/route';
 $route['resource_name/(:num)'] = '[Controller]/route/$1';
 ```

-> You don't need set routes if you just use `index` method of the controller.

 ---

 RESOURCE CONTROLLERS
 --------------------

-The base RESTful API controller is `yidas\rest\Controller`, the following table is the actions handled by resource controller, the `action` is the `CI_Controller`'s action name which you could override to open it:
+The base RESTful API controller is `yidas\rest\Controller`, the following table is the actions handled by resource controller, the `action` refers to `CI_Controller`'s action name which you could override:

 |HTTP Method|URI            |Action   |Description                                    |
 |:----------|:--------------|:--------|:----------------------------------------------|